canonical/ubuntu-packaging-guide/docs/explanation/stable-release-updates.rst

 hours to monitor for :ref:`regressions <Regressions>`.
 If no issues are detected, the update percentage increments by 10% until it reaches 100%.
 So an update will become fully phased after 54 hours.
 If a regression is found, the update is halted and the ``Phased-Update-Percentage`` is set to 0%.
-This will cause supported package managers not to install the update.
+This will then cause supported package managers not to install the update.

 Investigating halted phased updates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~